Azure-Samples/media-services-v3-java/VideoEncoding/EncodingWithMESPredefinedPreset/README.md

   - azure-media-services
 ---

-# LiveEventWithDVR
+#EncodingWithMESPredefinedPreset
-This sample first shows how to create a LiveEvent with a full archive up to 25 hours and an filter on the asset with 5 minutes DVR window, then it shows how to use the fitler to create a locator for streaming.
+This sample shows how to submit a job using a built-in preset and an HTTP URL input, publish output asset for straming, and download results for verification.

 ## Prerequisites
-To run the sample, you need:
-  * A camera connected to your compueter.
-  * A media encoder.
   * Java JDK and Maven installed.
   * An Azure Media Services account.
 See the steps described in [Create a Media Services account](https://docs.microsoft.com/azure/media-services/latest/create-account-cli-quickstart).